Parenting is hard.

-And when you’re worried that assumptions about your lifestyle preferences will be tied directly to your kid's problems, it can be even harder to reach out.
+And when you’re worried that assumptions about your identity and lifestyle preferences will be tied directly to your kid's problems, it can be even harder to reach out.

 Hi.
 I’m Kathy.
 I invite you to take a brief rest stop.
 Whatever else is going on in your life - right here…right now…there is just this breath.